vsoch/vsoch.github.io/_posts/2021/2021-03-31-national-lab-vs-academia.md

 # Communication

-I would summarize communication how people are organized and thus able to talk to one another, how easy it is to ask for help, and then meetings and interactions with managers, who can really make or break your experience.
+I would summarize communication as including how people are organized and thus able to talk to one another, how easy it is to ask for help, and then meetings and interactions with managers, who can really make or break your experience.